kaijif/app.generalsafety.tech/README.md

-# The General Safety cloud platform
+# The Nolyn cloud platform

 proprietary and confidential